isawnyu/pleiades_aligner/README.md

 - [x] add support for Pleiades ingest
 - [x] test proximity alignment with Pleiades
-- [ ] work on getting good chronique alignments
+- [x] work on getting good chronique alignments
+- [ ] refactor to move inferred alignments from the align script to the actual aligner module

 ## Supported Datasets